-- Level 1: Quoted prices in active markets for identical assets or liabilities.
-The Company's Level 1 assets consist of money market funds. - Level 2: Observable inputs other than Level 1 prices, such as quoted prices for similar assets or liabilities in active markets or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities. - Level 3: Unobservable inputs that are supported by little or no market activity.
+Level 1: Quoted prices in active markets for identical assets or liabilities.

+Level 2: Observable inputs other than Level 1 prices, such as quoted prices for similar assets or liabilities in active markets or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities.

+Level 3: Unobservable inputs that are supported by little or no market activity.